 with $q\in C_r^\omega(\T^d,\R)$.
 The equation is important, since as we will show later, it is closely related to quasi-periodic Schr\"odinger operator. \begin{Theorem} For generic $q\in C^\omega(\T^d,\R)$, the conclusions of Theorem \ref{thm_Schro} and \ref{thm_Schro_sobolev} hold for Eq. (\ref{eq_Schrodinger-example}) for ${\CI}=[E_0,E_1]$ with ${\rm Leb}(\Lambda_j)>0$ for infinitely many $j$'s, where $E_0>0$ is large enough (depending on $|q|_r$) and $E_1<\infty$. \end{Theorem}

 \

 Theorem \ref{thm_example_1} gives the example that ${\rm Leb}(\Lambda_j)>0$ for at least one $j$, while Theorem \ref{thm_example_schro} gives the example that ${\rm Leb}(\Lambda_j)>0$ for infinitely many $j$'s.
-Indeed, if the dimension of the frequency $d=2$, we could even gives ${\rm Leb}(\Lambda_j)>0$ for every $j$'s.
+Indeed, if the dimension of the frequency $d=2$, we could even give examples for which ${\rm Leb}(\Lambda_j)>0$ for every $j$'s.
 To construct such an example, we consider

 where $\nu(E)=\cos^{-1}(-\frac{E}{2})$, ${\CI}\subset[-2+\delta,2-\delta]$ with $\delta$ a small numerical constant (e.g., $\delta=10^{-6}$).
 Then our result is the following:

 \begin{Theorem} There exist a sub-interval ${\CI}\subset[-2+\delta,2-\delta]$ and $a,b,c:{\CI}\times \T^2\to\R$ with $a(E,\cdot), \, b(E,\cdot), \, c(E,\cdot)\in C^{\omega}(\T^2,\R)$ for every $E\in{\CI}$, such that the conclusions of Theorem \ref{thm_Schro} and \ref{thm_Schro_sobolev} hold for Eq. (\ref{eq_AMO}).
 Moreover, ${\rm Leb}(\Lambda_j)> 0$ for every $j\in\N$. \end{Theorem}